Skip to content

 Parameters:

-• count - Number of lines to clear (default: 1)
+• count - Number of lines to move up before clearing (default: 1)

 Usage: CLI.clearUp(count?: number): Promise<void>